AGLDWG/TR/guidelines/latest.md

   <li>URI naming conventions.</li>
 </ol>
 <h2><a name="h.evgc2ceabc0u" id="h.evgc2ceabc0u"></a>2.
 Linked Data dataset URIs </h2>
-<p>For the purpose of this document a <em>Linked  Dataset</em> published within the data.gov.au domain is defined as a collection  of data, each with supporting metadata, published and maintained under the  data.gov.au domain, available as RDF, and accessible through dereferenceable  HTTP Universal Resource Identifiers (URIs).<br />HTTP URIs, a component of the World Wide Web, provides a means of uniquely identifying a &lsquo;Thing&rsquo; (or &lsquo;Resource&rsquo;) in this case a <em>Linked Data dataset</em>. <em>Linked Data datasets</em> provide the opportunity to share common meaning and  common identifiers across the public sector, and to provide comprehensive and  reliable identifiers for a collection of &lsquo;Things&rsquo; such as the hospitals,  schools or roads in a region, climate data for a specific year etc.<br /><br />A Linked Data dataset consists of:</p>
+<p>For the purpose of this document a <em>Linked Data dataset</em> published within the data.gov.au domain is defined as a collection  of data, each with supporting metadata, published and maintained under the  data.gov.au domain, available as RDF, and accessible through dereferenceable  HTTP Universal Resource Identifiers (URIs).<br />HTTP URIs, a component of the World Wide Web, provides a means of uniquely identifying a &lsquo;Thing&rsquo; (or &lsquo;Resource&rsquo;) in this case a <em>Linked Data dataset</em>. <em>Linked Data datasets</em> provide the opportunity to share common meaning and  common identifiers across the public sector, and to provide comprehensive and  reliable identifiers for a collection of &lsquo;Things&rsquo; such as the hospitals,  schools or roads in a region, climate data for a specific year etc.<br /><br />A Linked Data dataset consists of:</p>

 <ol>
   <li>the  URI to identify the set</li>